 2. How to prepare

-With many quarantining at home right now or anticipating a mandated quarantine in the future, people are trying to prepare their households ahead of time.
+With many quarantining at home right now, people are trying to prepare their households ahead of time.
 Share shopping list ideas, product recommendations, or suggestions for where to shop!

 - Prepping tips for quarantines